Cao Dewang: Business career

 In 1983, while working as a sales manager in a glass factory which produced glass for water meters, Cao saved enough money to buy out the factory.
 In 1985, he saw Japanese automakers bringing their manufacturing to China, and as a result, Cao directed his factory to begin producing automotive glass.
 In 1987, he established the Fuyao Group and in 1993 the company was listed on the Shanghai Stock Exchange.

 In 2009, Cao was named Ernst & Young World Entrepreneur Of The Year.

 His brother Cao Degan was the vice governor of Fujian province from 1998 to 2003.

 In March 2005, his son took over Fuyao Group as the chief executive, while Cao retains the chairmanship.
 In the 2019 documentary American Factory, Cao is followed as he tours his new American addition to Fuyao.
 While overseeing the growth of his company in America, Cao leads fellow native Chinese to help grow the company in America.
 Nearly 200 workers moved to America leaving their lives behind to help grow Fuyao.
 Upon the new American factory opening, American workers pushed to unionize the factory claiming unsafe work conditions and unfair pay.

 Philanthropy

 Cao is one of China's biggest philanthropists.
 He cites Andrew Carnegie, an American industrialist and philanthropist, as one of the main inspirations behind his charity work.
 He established the Heren Foundation, to which he has donated 300 million shares of his company.
 In 2012, he donated US$580 million to charity.
-He is quoted as saying that the more money he gives away, the less need he has for the money.
-He would rather share with others and educate children.